A. Purpose of the Policy

 - Essential Skills and Attributes Required for the Study of Physical Therapy at the University of Saskatchewan

-The School of Physical Therapy must abide within the context of affiliation agreements with health regions and health care facilities to provide clinical education placements for students.
+The School of Rehabilitation Science must abide within the context of affiliation agreements with health regions and health care facilities to provide clinical education placements for students.
 These affiliation agreements outline the legal-ethical requirement for students participating in clinical placements.
 The terms of these agreements are idiosyncratic and are subject to change.

 All MPT students must demonstrate competency and adherence in regards to these bona fide occupational requirements.

-Students of the MPT program, including students with disabilities, are responsible for: maintaining a high level of academic performance (Framework for Academic Expectations, Academic Advancement and Promotion), exhibiting professional behaviours (Master of Physical Therapy Program, Professional Behaviours and Expectations), as well as adhering to School of Physical Therapy attendance regulations (lectures, labs and tutorials and clinical placements).
+Students of the MPT program, including students with disabilities, are responsible for: maintaining a high level of academic performance (Framework for Academic Expectations, Academic Advancement and Promotion), exhibiting professional behaviours (Master of Physical Therapy Program, Professional Behaviours and Expectations), as well as adhering to School of Rehabilitation Science attendance regulations (lectures, labs and tutorials and clinical placements).

 G. MPT Program Duration

 Normally students are expected to participate in full-time study in the two year and six week MPT program.
-As per the College of Graduate Studies and Research Policy 10.6 time extensions may be granted to students who encounter problems while actively trying to finish their program; however, the official time limit for completion of the program is five years.
+As per the College of Graduate Postdoctoral and Studies Policy 10.8.1. time extensions may be granted to students who encounter problems while actively trying to finish their program; however, the official time limit for completion of the program is five years.
 When necessary and when feasible, the School will attempt to provide accommodation for students with disabilities which will facilitate the completion of the MPT program within the designated time period.

 In certain instances, individuals with disabilities who are experiencing difficulties in fulfilling their obligations as a student may apply for leave.
-For students who have applied for and have been granted an approved medical or compassionate leave, the leave period is not included in the time period for completion of the degree (College of Graduate Studies and Research Policy 10.6.1).
+For students who have applied for and have been granted an approved medical or compassionate leave, the leave period is not included in the time period for completion of the degree (College of Graduate Postdoctoral and Studies Policy 10.6.).

 Regular classroom, laboratory and clinical attendance is required of all students.
 Exceptions to the existing attendance policy for students with disabilities are only for those absences that comprise part of a student’s accommodation plan.